What if I Am Partly to Blame for My Car Accident?

 Gabriel Levin - Owner/Founder

-Gabriel Levin is a highly experienced and credible attorney with over 10 years of practice in Pennsylvania.
-Known for his tenacity, he has represented clients in a wide range of civil matters, trying hundreds of cases.
+Gabriel Levin is a highly experienced and award-winning attorney with over 10 years of practice in Pennsylvania.
+Known for his tenacity, he has represented clients in a wide range of civil matters and tried hundreds of cases.
 He prepares each case as if it will go to trial, ensuring meticulous attention to detail.

-Unlike many firms that delegate tasks, Levin personally handles every aspect of a case and maintains open communication with clients throughout.
-He has secured millions in compensation, making him a reliable choice for those seeking legal representation.
+Unlike many firms that delegate tasks, Attorney Levin personally handles every aspect of each case and maintains open communication with his clients throughout.
+He has secured millions in compensation, making him a smart choice for those seeking legal representation.

 Learn More